JeremieAgee/Devtools-debugging/DeBugDevTools/Devtools-debugging/Day5.md

 #### Problem 9:

-- Description:
+- Description:The async on this file makes it load long and could potentially shift elements on the page.

 #### Problem 10:

-- Description: There is a random block of code placed here with no use in the file.
+- Description: There is a random block of code placed here with no use in the file and takes a long run time because of how many times it loops.

 #### Problem 11:

 - Description: Here we are using the $ from Jquery when we should use querySelector instead of downloading the whole Jquery for this one time use.

+#### Problem 1:

+- Solution: Decide a title and add meta data

+#### Problem 2:

+- Solution: We could add a height and width to the image to help with load time.

+#### Problem 3:

+- Solution: Remove the Jquery script

+#### Problem 4:

+- Solution: Remove the extra in file css

+#### Problem 5:

+- Solution: Remove the !important

+#### Problem 6:

+- Solution: Remove the extra code and unused classes in the css

+#### Problem 7:

+- Solution: We can use a width of auto or even set the size to be a certain size smaller than the current value

+#### Problem 8:

+- Solution: Remove the extra text that is before the h2 to make it less specific.

+#### Problem 9:

+- Solution:

+#### Problem 10:

+- Solution: Remove the extra block of code, if wanted then you can lower the number of times that it loops.

+#### Problem 11:

+- Solution: Remove the jquery line of code and add document.querySelector in its place.

+#### Reflect

+I learned that some errors are more heavy on the performance.
+The !important is something I hadn't seen before and overrides values for a specific css.
+I also learned its not necessary to be super specific for css files such as in problem 8.